L'Autre Pied

-L'Autre Pied was a one Michelin star restaurant situated in Marylebone, in London's West End in England, specialising in French cuisine.
+L'Autre Pied was a Michelin one-star restaurant, situated in Marylebone, in London's West End in England, specialising in French cuisine.

+History and operations

-The restaurant opened 1 November 2007 led by Marcus Eaves with the backing of established restaurateur David Moore of sister restaurant, Pied à Terre and pop-up restaurant Pieds Nus.
-When Eaves moved across to take the Head Chef role at Pied à Terre, Andy McFadden took over the reins.
-Andy continued to impress diners and critics and he landed the Head Chef position in the Pied à Terre kitchen in November 2015.
-His successor was Graham Long who was welcomed back into the fold after his previous experience in the Pied à Terre kitchen working under Shane Osborn.
+The restaurant opened 1 November 2007, led by Marcus Eaves with the backing of established restaurateur David Moore of sister restaurant, Pied à Terre and pop-up restaurant Pieds Nus.

+When Eaves moved across to take the head-chef role at Pied à Terre, Andy McFadden took over.
+McFadden continued to impress diners and critics and he landed the head-chef position in the Pied à Terre kitchen in November 2015.
+His successor was Graham Long, who was welcomed back after his previous experience in the Pied à Terre kitchen working under Shane Osborn.

 The main restaurant seated 53 with an additional 12 seats on the terrace.
 A private dining room seated up to 16 people.
 Its total capacity was 81 people.
 There was also outdoor seating available for diners.

-It featured prints by Richard Hamilton, Henry Moore, Gordon House and William Crozier as well as a pencil drawing by Matisse.
+It featured prints by Richard Hamilton, Henry Moore, Gordon House and William Crozier, as well as a pencil drawing by Henri Matisse.
 Handcrafted tables were made by Toby Davis of Hunky Dory Designs and were a mix of Macassar Ebony, with placemats cut into the table-tops.

-In January 2009, the restaurant was awarded its first Michelin star.
+In January 2009, the restaurant was awarded its first star by the Michelin Guide.

-The restaurant closed on the 9th of September, 2017.
+The restaurant closed on 9 September 2017.